Stock market: 5 reasons why Sensex, Nifty may extend rally today - Stock market: 5 reasons why Sensex, Nifty may extend rally today BusinessToday

 In overnight trade, Dow Jones settled at 39,186.98, up 1,016.57 points or 2.66 per cent.
 S&P500 advanced 129.56 points, or 2.51 per cent, to 5,287.76.
 Nasdaq Composite also climbed 429.52 points, or 2.71 per cent, to 16,300.42.

-Asia ruboff
+Asia rub off

 Asian markets had a rub-off, with markets from Hong Kong to Japan rallying up to 1.5 per cent.
 Gift Nifty also signaled a positive opening for the domestic market.